cetic/fadi/doc/SECURITY.md

 Once you’ve successfully acquired a staging certificate, you can migrate to the Let’s Encrypt production servers.
 (All this third part of documentation has been copied from [this site](https://www.cloudsavvyit.com/14069/how-to-install-kubernetes-cert-manager-and-configure-lets-encrypt/)).

 ## 4. Migrate to the Production Environment
-First, you have to delete the old ClusterIssuer, Certificates and Secrete.
+First, you have to delete the old ClusterIssuer, Certificates and Secrets.
 To get them, type:
 ```
 $ kubectl get clusterissuer
 NAME               READY   AGE